 Beregond shook his head in amusement, even more so at Bergil’s giggles.
 Hearing his son’s uninhibited laughter lifted his spirits as always, conscious as he was of how seldom he had heard it of late.

-“Master Pippin, the latter thought never would have crossed my mind!” he commented dryly, then teased, “As you already know our kitchen inside-out, we shall omit this room from the tour.”
+“Master Pippin, the latter notion never would have occurred to me!” he commented dryly, then teased, “As you already know our kitchen inside-out, we shall omit this room from the tour.”

 Pippin, not in the least abashed, said, “I would not mind seeing it again.
 A nice kitchen is always worth seeing more than once, to a Hobbit’s way of thinking.”

 And so Bergil led the way, grinning, into the kitchen once more, where Pippin made a great show of looking around and admiring furniture, kitchenware and utensils, before they went on to the other rooms.

 It was a two-storied house on the south-east side of the fourth level, with one long side of the house facing the garden, and the front view looking on a quiet side street.
 With two others of similar kind it was situated on a plot of land that must once have been the estate of a prosperous merchant or minor noble in bygone days, arranged on three sides around the garden.
 It consisted of the generous main room, the kitchen, a small tiled chamber used for bathing and washing, and two narrow rooms for storage on the ground floor; and four small upstairs rooms, two the bedrooms of the family and the third used as Beregond’s study.
 The last room served occasionally as a guestroom – Diegan had slept there when he had come to keep Bergil company – and to deposit some odds and ends.